Rei III: Development

+A scene from the video format version depicting an object that comes out of Eva-00 with the shapes of the Angels from the previous episodes.

+"Rei III" and the last episodes of the series have considerably darker tones compared to the previous episodes.
+According to Japanese cultural critic Hiroki Azuma, the plot's rhythm is also much faster, condensing the narrative to the point of concentrating events that would otherwise have required multiple episodes into just a few sequences; Rei's battle, for example, lasts only a few minutes, so as to overwhelm the viewer with its speed.
+Yūichirō Oguro, editor of the extra material from the various home video editions of the series, similarly pointed out that despite the various tragedies that happen to the characters, the narration of the episode is dry and without excessive drama, with a cold, detached attitude.
+Moreover, during Ritsuko's scene in the Terminal Dogma, Ritsuko gives the viewer several pieces of information during the climax of the episode, but the information quickly follows one after the other, confusing the viewer.
+According to writer Emily Wati Muir, Rei's battle also has elements of several genres, fusing them.
+For Muir, Rei's "robotic and military appearance and its connection to religion come from the mecha genre"; however, "the romance and her sacrifice come from the sekai-kei genre", a narrative genre in which a character's emotion and action have strong consequences on the whole fictional universe.

 As the setting for the battle against Armisael, Gainax chose a real place, the Ōwakudani Valley, already presented in the episode "Hedgehog's Dilemma".
 The authors' original plans called for the appearance of a ribbon-shaped enemy inspired by the Möbius strip, which later became the Angel Sahaquiel.
 According to Yoshiyuki Sadamoto, character designer of the series, the idea behind the Angel's design was to demonstrate how Evangelion's enemies could also have non-anthropomorphic forms.
 Due to the lack of resources, the proposal was later shelved; Sahaquiel's design was then modified and presented in the twelfth episode.
 The idea of the Möbius strip later partly flowed into the Angels Zeruel in "Introjection" and Armisael.
-The episode was originally supposed to be entitled "The Sickness Unto Hope, and"; the original title would have been a reference to the Japanese title of the sixteenth episode, "The sickness unto death, and then...", which in turn is a reference to the essay of the same name by the existentialist philosopher Søren Kierkegaard.
+The episode was originally supposed to be entitled "The Sickness Unto Hope, and" (希望に続く病、そして, Kibō ni tsuzuku yamai, soshite); the original title would have been a reference to the Japanese title of the sixteenth episode, "The sickness unto death, and then...", which in turn is a reference to the essay of the same name by the existentialist philosopher Søren Kierkegaard.

-"Rei III" and the last episodes of the series in general have very dark tones compared to the previous episodes.
-According to Japanese cultural critic Hiroki Azuma, the narrative is also much faster; Rei's battle, for example, lasts only a few minutes.
-Yūichirō Oguro, editor of the extra material from the various home video editions of the series, similarly pointed out that despite the various tragedies that happen to the characters, the narration of the episode is dry and without excessive drama, with a cold attitude.
-Moreover, during Ritsuko's scene in the Terminal Dogma, Ritsuko gives the viewer several informations during the climax of the episode, but the information quickly follows one after the other, confusing the viewer.
-According to writer Emily Wati Muir, Rei's battle also has elements of several genres, fusing them, and saying that Rei's "robotic and military appearance and its connection to religion come from the mecha genre"; however, "the romance and her sacrifice come from the sekai-kei genre", a narrative genre in which a character's emotion and action have strong consequences on the whole fictional universe.